Skip to content

 Devices

-The Devices tab provides detailed information about the devices in the network.
-It enables users to adjust the sampling rate, select device configurations, specify device names, and manage the Media Clock of the AVB domain.
+The Devices tab is used to view detailed information about all devices in the network.
+Adjustments to sampling rate, device configuration, device name, and Media Clock settings can be made from this tab.

 Devices tab